 If at all possible, create a document that is not a PDF.
 Making a web page accessible to people with disabilities is far easier than making a PDF accessible.
 Microsoft Word documents are easier to make accessible than PDFs.

 PDFs are found everywhere.
 They are Portable Document Format files, which means just about any computer can open them.
-Many people link to PDFs on a website.
-A PDF on a website needs to be downloaded for a screen reader user to access.
+Many people link to PDFs on a website, and many times PDFs have accessibility issues.
 If you really need to create a PDF, there are ways to make it more accessible to people with disabilities.
-On this page there are some basic steps to make a PDF accessible, but for complete information consult the Adobe website.
+On this page there are some basic steps to make a PDF from a Word document accessible, but for complete information consult the Adobe website.

 Start With An Accessible Word Document

 First, create an accessible Word document.
 Some accessibility will carry over from Word to PDF.
 Ensure that your Word document is accessible.
 What NOT to do: Don't go to File > Print and then choose Adobe PDF as the printer.
 This will not pass any accessibility information on to the PDF file.
 The best way to make an accessible PDF from a Word document is to use the Acrobat ribbon that is installed when you install Acrobat Pro.
 Choose the Acrobat tab, then Create PDF.

 In the following dialog box, select the Options button:

 Make sure the box is checked for Enable Accessibility and Reflow with tagged Adobe PDF: